 The Shoe Mart first began selling a wide selection of high-quality footwear over 60 years ago in Bridgeport, Connecticut.

-They have since expanded their business online, but like many ecommerce sites have been experimenting with different ways to reduce cart abandonment that don’t require product discounts or detract from the user experience.
+They have since expanded their business online, and when it came to choosing an ecommerce platform, BigCommerce was their preferred choice.
+Like many ecommerce businesses, The Shoe Mart is accustomed to regularly experimenting with different ways to reduce cart abandonment that don’t require product discounts or detract from the user experience, and the BigCommerce platform enables them to do that with ease.

 Initially, they added Norton Shopping Guarantee and GeoTrust badges throughout their site, but after learning that sites like CarCovers.com have seen conversion lifts by testing TrustedSite certifications over Norton, they decided to run an A/B test of their own.

-We connected The Shoe Mart team with the conversion rate optimization experts at The Good who created an experiment plan that would test Norton and GeoTrust against TrustedSite.
+We connected The Shoe Mart team with the conversion rate optimization experts at The Good (a valued Agency Partner of both TrustedSite and BigCommerce) who created an experiment plan that would test Norton and GeoTrust against TrustedSite.

 The Good team hypothesized that replacing the current badges with the mobile-optimized TrustedSite trustmarks in five places on theshoemart.com would increase visitor trust and incentivize purchasing behavior, ultimately leading to an overall conversion rate increase.